vandres98/Machine-Learning/README.md

 # Machine-Learning

-Machine Learning functions and notes
+This repository is about machine learning functions and notes.
+You can find more information in the present folders.